 Feel like breaking a rule?
 We at the PPPRS take rule breaking very seriously, and we don’t like people who half-ass things.
 If you are going to break one of our rules, we encourage you to go full ass, above and beyond the call of duty.
 We don’t want cheap and sneaky exploits.
 We want clever hacks that will make great stories.
 Want to make a 6-wheel power wheel?
 Awesome.
 DRS inspired Must-Go-Faster button?
 Sweet, can’t wait to see it.
 So if you feel like taking things too seriously, we want you to build something so blissfully impressive, so Adrian Neweyesque clever, or downright SpeedyCop crazy that your rule infraction gets an “I’m not even mad, actually I’m impressed” reaction from our judges.

 First race of the regular calendar year.
-Winner of the race weekend is invited to compete in NYC (pending they can find a way to get there– sorry, we just don’t have enough funds to do this ourselves yet) This race features a slightly different format than any other PPPRS.
+Winner of the race weekend is invited to compete in NYC (we can haul your car, but you’ll have to part with it till September) This race features a slightly different format than any other PPPRS.
 We work alongside our pedal car friends from Fun Bike Unicorn Club.
 Race weekend is typical 2 heats + Endurance including a Pedal vs. Power round where our PPPRS entries race against the FBUC teams.
 Track is usually an oval, or a tight rectangle with a heavy braking chicane.

 First round of the central division series Expect the track to be tight, slow corners followed by mid-length straits.
 The cars with the best handling will show great promise here.